zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated when starting to parse an email MIME entity.
 MIME is a protocol-independent data format for encoding text and files, along with corresponding metadata, for transmission.
-Bro raises this event when it begins parsing a MIME entity extracted from an email protocol.
+Zeek raises this event when it begins parsing a MIME entity extracted from an email protocol.

-   Bro's MIME analyzer for emails currently supports SMTP and POP3.
+   Zeek's MIME analyzer for emails currently supports SMTP and POP3.
 See `Wikipedia <http://en.wikipedia.org/wiki/MIME>`__ for more information about MIME.